Peugeot e-2008 range, battery & charging

 We haven’t spent enough time with the car to give accurate cold and warm-weather real-world ranges, but it’d be reasonable to expect 130-140 miles on a winter drive with some motorway miles, while our test drive suggested the claimed range will be achievable in summer conditions if you spend a lot of time in town.

 A Type 2 charging cable is provided with the e-2008, allowing you to plug into most AC charging stations as well, but you pay extra for a three-pin cable to plug into a standard domestic socket, which will take over 22 hours to deliver a full charge.
+Based on an average electricity price of 14p per kWh, a charge should cost around £6.50; a petrol SUV could cost three times that to fill up.

 The Peugeot’s rapid charging is done using the standard CCS socket on the car’s flank, where you’d expect the fuel filler to be on a conventional car.
 You don’t need to worry about a cable for rapid charging, as any DC charger (that is, every charger of 50kW or higher) has the cable tethered to the charging station itself.